A List of All Major League Baseball Stadiums

 30. Tropicana Field (Tampa Bay Rays)

-(Photo courtesy of Kim Klement/USA TODAY Sports) The Trop, which is located across the bay in St. Petersburg and which boasts all of the charm of a multi-purpose dome built in the mid-80s, has a lot going against it as well.
-It’s hard to overstate the importance of the tank of rays in centerfield, not to mention the high level of baseball that has risen above its environment over the past 10-12 years.
+(Photo courtesy of Kim Klement/USA TODAY Sports) The Trop, which is located over the harbor in St. Petersburg and which boasts all of the attractiveness of a multi-purpose dome erected in the mid-80s, has a lot going against it as well.
+It’s hard to overstate the importance of the tank of rays in centerfield, not to mention the high level of baseball that has risen above its surroundings during the previous 10-12 years.

 29. Oakland Coliseum (Oakland A’s)